Where Lies The Sunnah of Prophet Muhammad

 “There has certainly been for you in the Messenger excellent pattern for anyone whose hope is in Allah and the Last Day and who remembers Allah often.”
 Qur’an, 33:21

-This article is written in an attempt to draw Muslims attention to where lies the true Sunnah of the Prophet Muhammad (PBUH) as displayed by his example.
-In this writing, a clear distinction will be made between the Prophet’s method of management, local traditions and the particulars he used to accomplish his work.
-This classification helps in illustrating what is to be followed in the action of the Prophet (PBUH).
-In some instances the means become the goal.
+This article is an attempt to draw Muslims attention to where lies the correct Sunnah of the Prophet Muhammad (PBUH) as displayed by his example.
+In this writing, a clear distinction made between the Prophet’s method of management, local traditions and the particulars he used to accomplish his work.
+This classification helps in illustrating what the action of the Prophet (PBUH).
+In some instances, the means become the goal.
 Such understanding and practice may lead to stagnation in the Muslim world, something that is far from the teaching of Islam.

-From this basic understanding, one may simply realize that with different cultures than that of the 7th Century Arabia, and with the availability of different means and technologies, solutions have to be different from that of the Prophet’s.
-Hence the particulars that the Prophet (PBUH) used in his environment may not become an integral part of his Sunnah.
+From this basic understanding, one may merely realize that with different cultures than that of the 7th Century Arabia, and with the availability of various means and technologies, solutions have to be different from that of the Prophet’s.
+Hence the particulars that the Prophet (PBUH) used in this environment may not become an integral part of his Sunnah.
 They were only the means to accomplish his plan.
-The genuine Sunnah of Prophet Muhammad simply lies in his example of approach and management, utilizing the customs of his people and the available means in his time and place.
+The genuine Sunnah of Prophet Muhammad lies merely in his example of approach and management, utilizing the customs of his people and the available means in his time and place.
 Let us further expound on this idea.

 Illustrating the Concept